fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 4. Add DVC credentials to the Jetson as shown in the video below.
 Run the commands corresponding to the `Add a DagsHub DVC remote` and `Setup credentials` sections on the Jetson.

+    If you are uploading the data to DagsHub for **the first time**, run the following command in the current working directory on the Jetson.

+    ```bash
+    dvc init --subdir
+    ```

     <a href="DVC Remote"><img src="./assets/dvc-remote.gif" align="center" height="500" width="500" ></a>

 5. Upload benchmark data to DagsHub from Jetson.

-    If you are using DVC for **only the first time**, run the following command in the current working directory on the Jetson.
+    We create a new branch `raw_data_v1`.
+Please make sure to add a new branch for clarity.

     ```bash
-    dvc init
+    git checkout -b raw_data_v1
     ```

     Track `raw_data` folder using `dvc add` command